-The vegetation-covered peaks of the Sierra Madre nudge Puerto Vallarta, Jalisco, to the waters of western Mexico’s Bahia de Banderas.
-Scattered in between is an exciting collection of boutique stays, which range from a celebrity bolthole to budget-friendly escape in the thick of the action.
+The peaks of the Sierra Madre provide a lush backdrop to Puerto Vallarta, a beach resort by the Bahía de Banderas in western Mexico.
+Here, you’ll find an exciting collection of boutique stays, which range from celebrity boltholes to budget-friendly escapes in the thick of the action.
 Whether you’ve come to delight in that natural beauty or party late into the night, there’s a boutique for you in Puerto Vallarta.
-Here are the best.
+Here are the best – bookable with Culture Trip.

 Another Richard Burton residence, and equally sophisticated, this traditional hacienda hugs a peaceful central courtyard shaded with soaring palms and peppered with enticing tiled alcoves and hideaways.
-Turn-of-the-century furnishings evoke a sensually gothic atmosphere; think altars as bed heads and candles dripping over candelabras.
-The setting completes the picture; perched on the hilltop above Puerto Vallarta’s most iconic building, the Our Lady of Guadalupe Church.
+Turn-of-the-century furnishings evoke a sensually gothic atmosphere – think altars as bed heads and candles dripping over candelabras.
+The setting – perched on the hilltop above the most iconic building in Puerto Vallarta, the Our Lady of Guadalupe Church – completes the picture.

-Bursting through the jungle of quaint fishing town Boca de Tomatlan, the terracotta-colored Villa Lala offers an at-one-with-nature experience.
+In the middle of the jungle by the quaint fishing town Boca de Tomatlan, the terracotta-colored Villa Lala offers an at-one-with-nature experience.
 Penthouses and suites are built into fig trees, elevating guests into the tropical canopy and bringing mountain and ocean views.
-Wash basins carved of stone float on tempered glass, while a shower emerges from a branch and the rest of the tree shields you from prying eyes.
-If that’s not for you, ground-based suites are equally memorable with floor-to-ceiling windows at the foot of your bed.
+Washbasins carved of stone float on tempered glass, while a shower emerges from a branch, and the rest of the tree shields you from prying eyes.
+If that’s not for you, ground-based suites are equally memorable, with floor-to-ceiling windows at the foot of your bed.

 Occupying a plum spot on the northern end of Playa Camarones, this contemporary boutique combines modern sophistication with the natural beauty of the bay.
-Central to it all is an enticing culinary offering; the hotel serves modern cuisine inspired by traditional Mexican recipes.
+Central to it all is an enticing culinary offering – the hotel serves modern cuisine inspired by traditional Mexican recipes.
 It makes sense to use the gourmet all-inclusive plan.
-All restaurants have sea views, but none better than the exclusive Chef’s Table option.
+All restaurants have sea views, but none is better than the one you get at the exclusive Chef’s Table option.
 This small group dining experience takes place on a small jetty under a string of lanterns and the stars.

 Casa Maria Hotel adds a bit of culture to its already cool offering – it doubles up as an art gallery with ever-changing exhibitions.
 The hotel itself is a riot of color.
-It’s hard not to smile with its vibrant pops at every turn.
-Meet fellow guests in the hip pool, bar and lounge area or take a stroll to the nearby beach for swimming, dining and sundowners.
-If you’re looking for an unpretentious adults-only bolthole in Puerto Vallarta’s Romantic Zone, this is it.
+It’s hard not to smile, with its vibrant pops at every turn.
+Meet fellow guests in the hip pool, bar and lounge area, or take a stroll to the nearby beach for swimming, dining and sundowners.
+If you’re looking for an unpretentious adults-only bolthole in the Romantic Zone of Puerto Vallarta, this is it.

-The “bell” in question is that of the neighboring Our Lady of Guadalupe church.
-This boutique sits in the highly desirable Gringo Gulch, the area favored by Richard Burton and Elizabeth Taylor, probably due to its bougainvillea-draped beauty, white stucco architecture and red-tiled roofs – all of which can be viewed from many of the rooms at this sumptuous hotel.
+The “bell” in question is that of the neighboring Our Lady of Guadalupe Church.
+This boutique sits in the highly desirable Gringo Gulch, the area favored by Richard Burton and Elizabeth Taylor, probably due to its bougainvillea-draped beauty and stucco architecture and red-tiled roofs – all of which can be viewed from many of the rooms at this sumptuous hotel.
 Guests can dine on Italian food at the open-air La Cappella restaurant, which overlooks the city.

-A community spirit flows through this hotel, which is set just a couple of minutes from the Malecon.
-Days can be spent shopping for fresh fish and tropical fruits at the local produce market, before returning to cook a feast in the communal kitchen.
-The courtyard is a retreat of tropical trees and bright flowers, a peaceful spot to relax and read.
+A community spirit flows through this hotel, which is set just a couple of minutes from the Malecón.
+Days can be spent shopping for fresh fish and tropical fruits at the local produce market before you return to cook a feast in the communal kitchen.
+The courtyard is a retreat of tropical trees and bright flowers and a peaceful spot to relax and read.
 Start your day at Fredy’s Tucan, a lively cafe attached to the hotel, to drink in the locals’ energy with your coffee.